-Your oncologist has recommended that you have a course of radiotherapy.
-This information leaflet aims to tell you about radiotherapy and what will happen.
+Your oncologist has recommended that you have a course of radiotherapy treatment to your oesophagus (the long tube that carries food from your throat to the stomach) using external radiotherapy.

+This leaflet gives you information about radiotherapy and what will happen during your treatment.

 Please be aware that radiotherapy centres are training centres for doctors, nurses and radiographers.
 Students may be present in the department but they are supervised at all times.
-If you would prefer not to have students present during your treatment please let a member of staff know.
+If you would prefer not to have students present during your treatment, please let a member of staff know.

-You may find it useful to write down some questions before you start your treatment.
-A space is provided towards the back of this leaflet for you to do so.
+You may find it useful to write down any questions you have before you start your treatment.
+A space is provided towards the end of this leaflet for you to do so.

+Useful contacts

-Useful contacts Radiotherapy appointments:
+Radiotherapy appointments: